 Pratt died at his home in a small village in Tanzania, where he had lived for at least half a decade, lawyer Stuart Hanlon, who helped Pratt win his freedom, told The Associated Press from San Francisco on Thursday.

 Hanlon said he learned of Pratt's death through the former activist's family members.
 He did not know what caused Pratt's death, but said he had suffered from high blood pressure.

-Hanlon, the San Francisco attorney who helped Pratt win his freedom, told The Associated Press that Pratt refused to carry resentment over his treatment by the legal system. .
+Hanlon said Pratt refused to carry any resentment about his treatment by the legal system.

 "He had no anger, he had no bitterness, he had no desire for revenge.
 He wanted to resume his life and have children," he said.
 "He would never look back."

 The Los Angeles Times, which first reported Pratt's death, quoted a family member as saying he died Thursday.